Begun 2020 | 400 words

 Q: Why do people say, ‘More tea, Vicar?’ when someone farts?

-In a semi-mythical English past, people, whether working-class or middle-class, called their front room, if they had one, the parlour.
+Imagine: a semi-mythical English past where people, whether working-class or middle-class, called their front room, if they had one, the parlour.

 The parlour was the best room, reserved for special occasions.
 One such occasion would be a visit by the vicar, the Church of England parish priest.
 The family would wear their Sunday-best clothes, and tea would be served using the best service.